mozilla/fx-private-relay/docs/translations.md

 ### Managing Languages and Translations

 Mozilla uses [Pontoon][pontoon] to identify supported languages and coordinate translation work.
-[Volunteer translation teams][pt-teams] coordinate the translation work, set standards, and decide which projects to support.
-Teams identifiers are a language code (such as "`fr`" for [French][pt-fr], or `"scn"` for [Sicilian][pt-scn]), or a language-plus-region code (such as `"es-ES"` for [Spanish spoken in Spain][pt-es-ES], or `"ca-valencia"` for [Catalan spoken in the Valencian Community of Spain][pt-ca-valencia]).
+[Volunteer translation teams][pt-teams] coordinate their own translation work.
+They set translation standards and decide which projects to support.
+Locale codes identify translation teams.
+Many teams identifiers are a language code (such as "`fr`" for [French][pt-fr], or `"scn"` for [Sicilian][pt-scn]).
+Other teams use a language-plus-region code, such as `"es-ES"` for [Spanish spoken in Spain][pt-es-ES].
+A longer code is `"ca-valencia"` for [Catalan spoken in the Valencian Community of Spain][pt-ca-valencia].

 Some teams are active and quick to translate, such as the [French][pt-fr] and [German][pt-de] teams.
 Some teams volunteer to translate a project, such as [Interlingua][pt-ia-relay].
-Other teams have few or no active members, such as [Luxembourgish][pt-lb], and focus their resources on a few projects.
-The Mozilla localization team (Slack channel `#l10n`) is familiar with team capacity, and helps decide if and when to expand a project to new languages, and reaches out to the language team leads.
+Other teams have few or no active members, such as [Luxembourgish][pt-lb].
+Small teams focus their resources on a few projects.
+The Mozilla localization team (Slack channel `#l10n`) is familiar with team capacity.
+This team decides when to expand a project to new languages.
+They reach out to the language team leads to ask for expansion.

 Language support varies among [Mozilla projects][pt-projs].
 Some relevant projects, and the supported languages as of September 2023, include: